-Chapter Two

-Warbreaker

-Chapter Three
+Chapter One

 There were great advantages to being unimportant.

 True, by many people’s standards, Siri couldn’t really be called ‘unimportant.’
 She was, after all, the daughter of a king.

 And yet, her father had four children, and Siri--at seventeen years of age--was the youngest.
-Fafen, the daughter directly above Siri, had done the family duty and become a monk.
-Above Fafen was Ridger, and he would inherit the throne.
+Fafen, the daughter just older than Siri, had done the family duty and become a monk.
+Above Fafen was Ridger, the eldest son.
+He would inherit the throne.

-And then, there was Vivena.
-Firstborn.
-She was, well. . .Vivena.
+And then, there was Vivenna.
+Siri sighed as she walked down the path back to the city.
+Vivenna, the firstborn, was. . .well. . .Vivenna.
 Beautiful, poised, perfect in most every way.
-It was a good thing, too, considering the fact that she was engaged to marry a God.
+It was a good thing, too, considering the fact that she was engaged to marry a god.

-Either way, that left Siri redundant.
-Vivena and Ridger had to focus on their studies; Fafen had to do her work in the pastures and homes, helping those who needed an extra hand.
+Either way, Siri--as fourth child--was redundant.
+Vivenna and Ridger had to focus on their studies; Fafen had to do her work in the pastures and homes, helping those who needed an extra hand.
 Siri, however, could get away with being unimportant.

-She could disappear into the wilderness for hours, as she had this day.
+That meant she could disappear into the wilderness for hours at a time.

-People would notice, of course--and she would get into some measure of trouble, particularly when the king found out.
-Yet, even he would have to admit that her disappearance had caused no disaster, or even really inconvenience.
-The city got along just fine without her--in fact, it tended to do a little better when she wasn’t around.
-And that meant she could get away with things that none of the others coul
+People would notice, of course--and she would get into trouble, particularly when her father found out.
+Yet, even he would have to admit that her disappearance hadn’t cause much concern, or even really much of an inconvenience to anyone.
+The city got along just fine without Siri--in fact, it tended to do a little better when she wasn’t around.

 Unimportance.
 To another, it might have been offensive.
-To Siri, however, it was simply an advantage.
+To Siri, however, it was an advantage.

-She smiled, walking down the street.
-She drew stares, she couldn’t really help that.
-The city o Bevalis was technically the capitol of the Idris Highlands.
+She smiled, walking into the city proper.
+She drew stares.
+She couldn’t really help that.
+Bevalis was technically the capitol of the Idris Highlands.
 However, it wasn’t really that big, and everyone knew her by name.
-From the stories Siri had heard from passing ramblemen, her home city was hardly even a village when compared to the massive metropolises in other kingdoms.
+Judging by the stories Siri had heard from passing ramblemen, her home city was hardly even a village when compared to the massive metropolises in other kingdoms.

 Yet, she liked it the way it was.
 Even with its muddy streets, its thatched cottages with boring--yet sturdy--stone walls.
-A grand city from Xaka, Hudres, or even terrible Hallandran might have exotic people, but it would never know cool highland winds like the one that rustled Siri’s dress.
+A grand city from Xaka, Hudres, or even terrible Hallandren might have exotic people, but it would never know cool highland winds like the one that rustled Siri’s dress.

-A big city like that would be busy, but it wouldn’t be the kind of busy that involved women chasing runaway geese, men pulling donkeys laden with spring seed, or children leading sheep directly through the center of the village on their way to pasture.
-They would be busy with faceless shouting, jostling crowds, and haughty noblemen.
+A big city would be busy, but it wouldn’t be the kind of busy that involved women chasing runaway geese, men pulling donkeys laden with spring seed, or children leading sheep directly through the center of the village on their way to pasture.
+Big cities would be busy with faceless shouting, jostling crowds, and haughty noblemen.
 Not really Siri’s way--she generally found even Bevalis to be a bit crowded for her.

-Still, she thought, imagining one of those massive, noisy cities, I’ll bet they have more colors in those cities.
+Still, she thought, imagining one of those massive, noisy cities, I’ll bet they have more colors.
 That’s something I’d like to see.

 Her hair wouldn’t stand out so much there.
-It had gone long and blonde with joy while she’d been out in the fields, like usual.
-She concentrated, trying to rein it in, but she was only able to shorten it by a few inches, and bring the color to a dull brown.
+The long locks had gone blonde with joy while she’d been out in the fields, like usual.
+She concentrated, trying to rein it in, but she was only able to bring the color to a dull brown.
 And, as soon as she stopped focusing, it just went back to the way it had been before.
 She’d never been very good at controlling it.
-Not like Vivena.
+Not like Vivenna.